-$^{^{16}}$ Viner's unpublished work was edited posthumously by Jacques Melitz and Donald Winch and reproduced in Oslington (2003).
+17 Viner's unpublished work was edited posthumously by Jacques Melitz and Donald Winch and reproduced in Oslington (2003).

-The work on secularization was supported by other research on Europe that suggested that the decrease in religious attendance in Europe was not only due to fewer religious 'suppliers' but that there was a genuine fall in the demand for religion (Voas 2007).
-However, as Olson (2011) points out, distinguishing the demand-side influences from the supply-side influences is difficult to do empirically, as they might be related to each other, mainly because religious participation data that measures demand is related to the supply of religious institutions such as churches, and these are also correlated with non-linearities in population size and density (Olson 2011).
+(2011) points out, distinguishing the demand-side influences from the supply-side influences is difficult to do empirically, as they might be related to each other, mainly because religious participation data that measures demand is related to the supply of religious institutions such as churches, and these are also correlated with non-linearities in population size and density (Olson 2011).